andreped/WriteStuff/README.md

 </div>

+## Usage
+Simply download the APK-file from [Releases](https://github.com/andreped/paper/releases) from your Android phone.
+Then click on the file, it should start the installer.
+After installation, simply click the app icon to start the app and you are good to go!

 ## Disclaimer
 I just wanted to create a simple app that worked for Android.
 The core code is from [here](https://github.com/santhalakshminarayana/zehero-note), but needed to do some stuff to get it working for the new Android versions, as well as modified the themes quite a bit.